LiveLike/livelike-docs/docs/Platform/concepts/user-profiles/index.md

 Nicknames are used for personalization, and show up next to chat messages and in leaderboards, as well as inside of the CMS to help you identify users.
 If you have a username or display name in your system, you should use it as the profile's nickname.

 <Callout icon="🚧" theme="warn">
-  Nicknames are not guaranteed to be unique and can often be freely updated by users.
+  Nicknames are not guaranteed to be unique.
 </Callout>

 ## Creating a profile